-4 Business Development Board of Palm Beach County, 2021 Unacast Report
+3 Business Development Board of Palm Beach County, 2021 Unacast Report

-- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones. - Control the pace, type, and intensity of redevelopment activity in the Town. - Encourage Manage development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature (and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).
+- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones. - Control the pace, type, and intensity of redevelopment activity in older areas within of in the Town. - Encourage development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature (and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).

 The tremendous pressure for expansion of commercial land use is a direct function of the economically valuable image of a Palm Beach address.
-It is imperative that region-serving, high traffic generating, commercial uses be prevented from further proliferating and be reduced wherever possible.
+It is imperative that regionserving, high traffic generating, commercial uses be prevented from further proliferating and be reduced wherever possible.
 To this end, the Town is committed to ensuring that the existing businesses and commercial areas within the Town remain vital and continue to meet the needs of its residents.

 The Town's Zoning Ordinance has established 3,000 and 4,000 square-feet as the maximum gross leasable area for commercial establishments in certain districts.
-To be granted a waiver from this provision, the applicant must demonstrate that the business is Town-serving; that adequate parking is available to support the request for increased floor area; and that a hardship exists which prevents them from conducting their Town-serving business within 4,000 square-feet or less.
+To be granted a waiver from this provision, the applicant must demonstrate that the business is Town-serving; that adequate parking is available to support the request for increased floor area; and, that a hardship exists which prevents them from conducting their Townserving business within 4,000 square-feet or less.
 The most common waivers have been for financial institutions and professional office space.

 Residential redevelopment could play a major role in future land use.
-There is little open land remaining to develop, so developer interest will focus on large estates that will be tempting to subdivide.
+There is little open land remaining to develop, so developer interest will focus on large estates that will be tempting to sub- divide.
 Many estates can be subdivided without additional rezoning, since the existing densities are lower than present zoning allows.
-Measures that will slow or prevent such change include Historic Landmarks Regulations and strict application of the Town's Subdivision Regulations.
+Measures that will slow or prevent such change include Historic Landmarks Regulations, strict application of the Town's Subdivision Regulations, and the Town's PUD-4 zoning provision which is intended to encourage preservation of historic residential structures and their adjoining grounds.